rossta/rossta.github.com/source/blog/2013-03-26-configuring-rack-test-driver-in-capybara-2.md

   - Code
 ---

-First of all, I don't recommended excessive redirects.

-Sometimes though, you need more than 5 in your Capybara specs; this is the default redirect limit for [Capybara][1].
+Though I don't recommend excessive redirects, sometimes you need more than 5 in your Capybara specs; this is the default redirect limit for [Capybara][1].
 When you exceed this limit, you get a dreaded `Capybara::InfiniteRedirectError`.

 In Capybara 2.0+, this limit is configurable: